browserstack/webdriver-framework/appium/appiumdriver-framework-core/README.md

 ```

-## Initialize webdriver instances based on the configuration
+## Initialize Appium Driver instances based on the configuration

-The [AppiumDriverFactory](src/main/java/com/browserstack/webdriver/core/AppiumDriverFactory.java) class looks for environment variable named "capabilities.config" which should be pointing to the file to be used.
-Further the class parses the file and initialises the [AppiumDriverConfiguration](src/main/java/com/browserstack/webdriver/config/AppiumDriverConfiguration.java) class
+The [AppiumDriverFactory](src/main/java/com/browserstack/appiumdriver/core/AppiumDriverFactory.java) class looks for environment variable named "capabilities.config" which should be pointing to the file to be used.
+Further the class parses the file and initialises the [AppiumDriverConfiguration](src/main/java/com/browserstack/appiumdriver/config/AppiumDriverConfiguration.java) class

 ## Provides APIs to inject the AppiumDriver instances in your tests

-Make use of `createAppiumDriverForPlatform` method inside your framework to inject the webdriver into your respective test instances.
+Make use of `createAppiumDriverForPlatform` method inside your framework to inject the appiumdriver into your respective test instances.